What is the Anglican Insurance Board

 Ko Hikurangi te maunga, Ko Waiapu te awa, Ko Ngati Porou te iwi, Ko Ira Wilkinson tona ingoa

-Ira is a Queen Victoria old girl from 1984 to 1987 and a Chartered Accountant registered with the New Zealand Institute of Chartered Accountants.
+Ira is Chair of the Board and a Queen Victoria old girl from 1984 to 1987 and a Chartered Accountant registered with the New Zealand Institute of Chartered Accountants.
 Ira graduated from the University of Auckland – B.Com.
 Ira has many years of governance experience from serving on a number of Boards and Committees within the Anglican Church and in the Community.
 She also has significant professional management, investment and financial experience gained during her professional career.

 Garry Wilson (Specialist appointee)